 Now St Alban & St Patrick

-St Alban's church website has an excellent historical section - http://www.saintalban.co.uk/
+St Alban's church website has a good historical section - http://www.saintalban.co.uk/history/

 This is a Grade II* listed building whose record can be found on the